 Alprazolam belongs to a group of medicines called benzodiazepines, which are used for the acute short-term treatment of anxiety.
-Your doctor or dentist may prescribe Alprazolam (e.g. Xanax) to help prevent anxiety and provide light sedation prior to a medical or dental procedure.
+Your doctor or dentist may prescribe Alprazolam (Xanax) to help prevent anxiety and provide light sedation prior to a medical or dental procedure.

 Common side effects of Alprazolam include decreased alertness, dizziness and drowsiness, nausea, and sleep disorders.
-Gait and coordination problems (ataxia) and confusion is more commonly seen in elderly; whereas respiratory depression may occur with high doses of alprazolam, when combined with opioid medications, and when used intravenously.
+Gait and coordination problems (ataxia) and confusion are more commonly seen in the elderly; whereas respiratory depression may occur with high doses of Alprazolam, when combined with opioid medications, and when used intravenously.

 For detailed information about the use of Alprazolam in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.

 Disclaimer: our goal is to provide you with the most relevant drug information and common dosage for Hong Kong.
 This information does not constitute medical advice.
 For specific treatment recommendations and advice, always discuss with your doctor or pharmacist, and follow the instructions included with your specific medicine.